vltmedia/pytorch-CycleGAN-and-pix2pix/README.md

 Use the [Google Colab Notebook](https://github.com/vltmedia/pytorch-CycleGAN-and-pix2pix/blob/master/CycleGAN_gtavc2city.ipynb) for testing and remote dev.

-Footage was sourced from Pexels.com & [https://www.youtube.com/watch?v=N9YvopAJEgo](This Video from GTA Series Videos on Youtube)
+Footage was sourced from Pexels.com & [This Video from GTA Series Videos on Youtube](https://www.youtube.com/watch?v=N9YvopAJEgo)

 ## Problems: